SHOWING 1 - 1 OF 1 RESULTS

 Full coverage automobile insurance is a necessity and can also be very expensive.
 Explore options of obtaining coverage prior to your departure.

-Upon arrival, contact the Spangdahlem VAT/UTAP Office to learn how to save up to 19% on tax of purchases made on the German economy as well as your gas and electricity bills.
+Upon arrival, contact the Spangdahlem VAT/UTAP Office to learn how to save up to 19% on tax of purchases made on the German economy as well as your heating oil/gas and electricity expenses.

 Passports and Visas